About Maya Cunningham

-Cunningham has eighteen years of experience in music education and directing community based arts programs for African American and Latino children, including the Little Lights Children’s Arts Workshop, the Hephzibah Program for Girls and the Summer Success program.
+Cunningham has eighteen years of experience in music education and directing community based arts programs for African American and Latino children, including the Little Lights Children’s Arts Workshop, the Hephzibah Program for Girls, the Summer Success program and work with numerous public and charter schools.
 She is former Program Director of the Roberta Flack School of Music and Creative Arts Director at the Salvation Army in Astoria, New York.
 She has in depth experience in teaching music and writing culturally responsive music education curriculum for public schools, charter schools and non-profit organizations.

 Maya Cunningham has traveled all over the world conducting research and learning traditional music.